 September 13 - Veno Leigertwood (BA Lib 2001), who worked for the Philadelphia School District and the federally funded "Gear Up" program, which helps low-income students with academics and college enrollment; was shot to death outside his home in Yeadon, PA.
 Leigertwood, also a real estate investor, was a community role model who was scheduled to receive his M.B.A. two months after his death.
-The motive and identity of his killers is still unknown.
-The case was featured on the TV show "America's Most Wanted" in 2009.
+The motive and identity of his killer is still unknown.
+The case was featured on the TV shows "America's Most Wanted" in 2009, and "Dateline NBC" in 2011.